Transform your room from drab to fab without breaking the bank.

 Read more: How to paint a room on your own

 Cost: Between RM80-150 depending on how much wall you want to cover and which brand you choose.
 You could do just the top or bottom 1/3 of the room and get the same effect.

 2. Get some new lighting

 Wall lights or floor lamps can add drama.
-Many home decor stores have a great selection of wall lamps that are basically spotlights as well as floor lamps.
+Many home decor stores have a great selection of wall lamps that are basically spotlight as well as floor lamps.
 They would fit just about any theme.
-Choose a warm white colour for ceiling and floor lamps.
+Choose a warm white colour for the ceiling and floor lamps.
 Drape a sheer scarf over them when you want some mood lighting.
 For areas where you need something brighter, like your bedside or desk, look for cool white LED lamps.

 3. Pick new bedspreads

 You’d be amazed how much a new bedspread set can really change a room.
 Pick a design and colour that match your colour scheme.
 For example, if you’re going for a Miami-beach-day vibe, you can use pastel pink or blue sheets and pillow cases with a comforter that has a monstera leaf pattern all over.
 A good rule is to stick to light, plain sheets paired with a coloured/textured blanket or comforter.
 The blanket is always the statement piece of any bed.
 Add a couple of throw pillows to up the cosy-factor.

 Cost: RM60 for a set or two of sheets and quilt cover.

 4. DIY some new curtains

 A good trick in making your room look taller is to hang your curtain rods a little higher than the top of your window panes (thanks Bobby Berk from Queer Eye for that tip) and longer curtains.
 Custom curtains can blow your budget out of the water.
 Instead, just buy floor length curtains and send them to your local tailor to have them altered and hemmed to your desired length.